boosting ability to deal with whatever is thrown your way

 As we have seen in recent years, change can be rapid and unpredictable.
 Having the ability to bounce back quickly from any setbacks or challenges and work through any crisis that comes your way is the key to creating a strong workforce that is able to withstand whatever is thrown at it.

 There’s no way to predict what challenges your organisation will face in the future.
 There are likely to occur rapid changes to your industry or workplaces, rising stress and mental health issues or global development.
-But with resilience training, you can trust that your team will be equipped with the right skills for long-term success.
+But with change resilience training, you can trust that your team will be equipped with the right skills for long-term success.

-What are the different types of resilience?
+what are the different types of resilience?

 There are actually several types of resilience that an individual can work towards, including psychological resilience, emotional resilience, physical resilience, and community resilience.
 We’ve provided a quick overview of each below and while we typically only focus on the first two for your staff, all are important in cultivating an effective workforce.